Herseninstituut/FYD_Matlab/dj/+labjournal/readme.md

 huubs_labjournal = fetch(labjournal.Huub, '*');
 ```

 **Automating your labjournal**
-Instead of clearing and updating your labjournal, it would be nice if we could automatically add records to the table.
+Instead of clearing and updating your labjournal, it would be nice if we could automatically add records to the table, without having to regenerate the whole table.
+This is important, because you might want to manually insert data, such as comments or annotate records with a good or bad qualification.
+If you renew the table these additions would be lost.
-TODO this we will make a very simple manual table called HuubRecords, simply to define which records I would like to add to my labjournal.
+TODO this we will make a very simple manual table called HuubRecords, a list of sessionids to simply define which records I would like to add to my labjournal.
 ```MATLAB
   describe(labjournal.HuubRecords)